1998–99 Manchester United F.C. season: FA Cup

-League Cup
+Football League Cup

+The Football League Cup is a cup knockout competition open to clubs in the Premier League and the Football League; clubs participating in European competitions are given a bye to the Third Round, while other Premier League clubs are given a bye to the Second Round.
+In previous seasons, Ferguson used the League Cup as an opportunity provide first team experience to their younger players and reserves, while resting many of their first-team players.
+Ferguson has previously suggested to reduce the number of fixtures in the League Cup.

-As in the previous four seasons United rested many of their first-team players in the League Cup, instead using the competition to provide first team experience to their younger players and reserves.
-In the third round of the competition United required extra-time to defeat Bury, eventually winning 2–0 with goals from Erik Nevland and Ole Gunnar Solskjær.
+In the third round of the competition, Ferguson started the game with just one player from the starting players against Derby in the league.
+United required extra-time to defeat Bury, eventually winning 2–0 with goals from Erik Nevland and Ole Gunnar Solskjær.
 In the fourth round, two more goals from Solskjær gave United a 2–1 victory over Nottingham Forest, earning them a place in the quarter-finals for the first time since they reached the final in 1994.
-United were beaten in the quarter-finals by eventual winners Tottenham Hotspur; two goals from Chris Armstrong and one from David Ginola gave Spurs a 3–1 victory, with ex-Spurs striker Teddy Sheringham scoring the consolation for United on his return to White Hart Lane.
+United were beaten in the quarter-finals by eventual winners Tottenham Hotspur: two goals from Chris Armstrong and one from David Ginola gave Spurs a 3–1 victory, despite Ferguson starting Ryan Giggs and Teddy Sheringham following their injuries, with ex-Spurs striker Sheringham scoring the consolation for United on his return to White Hart Lane.